anujpunjani/Reminder-App/README.md

 # reminder-app
-Simple reminder app using python.
+Simple reminder app using python for Windows.

 ## Prerequisites